Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Shows the formulas that specify <formula> as a dependency.
 The list is not recursive; only one level of dependencies is resolved.

-    If `--installed` is passed, only lists installed formulae.
+    If `--installed` is passed, the list only shows formulae you have installed.

   * `options` <formula>:
     Displays build options specific for a formula.